dominodatalab/cucu/docker/domino-cucu-standalone-chrome/README.md

 Note: you may also need to copy over things like your AWS credentials file into you docker container, if your test(s) require access to secrets.

+You will need to set the `DOMINO_KEYCLOAK_PASSWORD` variable, prior to running this command, as this Docker container does not have the ability to run kubectl or Teleport.

 Finally, you can run your tests:

 ```bash